ebelogay-c/jhu-getdata/README.md

 ## Input
 All data from the original zip archive was extracted into project directory `data` with the following exception: the `Inertial Signals` were excluded since they were not used in the analysis.
-For simplicity, the script `run_analysis.R` "expects" the input data to be in the local direectory `data` as it is here.
+For simplicity, the script `run_analysis.R` "expects" the input data to be in the local directory `data` as it is here.

 Warning: the file `data/train/X_train.txt` excedes the GitHub file size.
 It is provided here during peer evaluation, but will be removed afterwards.

 ## Output
 The output of Step 5 is in file `means.txt`.
-Please see codebook.md for its structure.
+Please see `codebook.md` for its structure.

 The tidy space-separated file contains 160 rows and 68 columns, with a one-row header.
 To read the data into R, use the command
 ```